 In the grand scheme of work, it’s easy to forget about your website and blog.
 Actually, these two big marketing tools can start to feel like an obligation.
 Creating content becomes a chore and you lose sight of the power these tools hold.
 So in December, we embarked on a long journey of creating a user friendly website and blog that represented our work and who we are at There Is No Limit Foundation.

-We provide poor and ultra-poor communities access to clean water and latrines.
+We provide poor and ultra-poor people access to clean water and latrines.

 We promote the economic independence of ultra-poor individuals, specifically women and children.